kalyanimuppidi01/ACEest_Fitness-and-Gym/README.md

-# 🏋️ ACEst Fitness & Gym – DevOps Assignment
+# 🏋️ ACEst Fitness & Gym

-This project is a **Flask web application** for ACEst Fitness & Gym, built as part of a DevOps assignment.
+This project is a **Flask web application** for ACEst Fitness & Gym.
 It demonstrates **Flask development, version control with Git/GitHub, automated testing with Pytest, containerization with Docker, and a CI/CD pipeline with GitHub Actions + GitHub Container Registry (GHCR)**.

 ---